If you are either a Singaporean or Malaysian couple and want to get legally married in Bali, read on.

 This has absolutely nothing to do with the Indonesian government or their laws.
 In fact, they encourage weddings in Bali.
 It’s great for the local economy.
 The issue has to do with the laws in both Singapore & Malaysia.

 What couples need to do and this is where it gets tricky ( but not too hard) is travel to Jakarta, visit their respective embassies and then submit the necessary official documents at the embassy.
-Being Indonesia, this can and in most cases will take a few days for all the bureaucracy and paper work to filter through the system.
+Being Indonesia, this can and in most cases will take a few days for all the bureaucracy and paperwork to filter through the system.
 This means that you need to be prepared to spend a few days in Jakarta.
-For some this may seem like hell, but for others who treat this as part of the adventure, will find it all very exciting.
-If you are thinking about having your honeymoon in Thailand – we can organise your Thai Villa Accommodation.
+For some, this may seem like hell, but for others who treat this as part of the adventure, will find it all very exciting.

 An alternative that many people often do, is to have the legal ceremony in their own country and then fly to Bali for the local ceremony.
 It is not legal in Bali but it doesn’t matter as it’s all been signed and sealed and legally confirmed in Singapore or Malaysia.
 What a lot of couples do is have the main ceremony in their home country and fly a few of their friends and family to Bali for the fun part; a lovely ceremony and the honeymoon.

 If you are still keen on having the legal ceremony in Bali, contact us here at Your Bali Wedding as we can help with the whole process.
-We can even go to Jakarta for you and help with the paperwork if you like.
+Our aim is to make the whole wedding process as easy and stress-free as possible.